corpunWorld Corporal Punishment Research

 Editorial (Dec 2005) in the Caymanian Compass complains that, with CP no longer fashionable in schools, "educators are forced to suspend students who, more often than not, spend their time out of school in front of a television or computer or turn to crime".

-flag CHINA incl.
-Tibet (these external links will open in a new window)
+China flag CHINA incl.
+Tibet

 Government of Tibet in Exile